PracticingDeveloper/practicingruby.com/_posts/2012-05-10-tricks-for-working-with-text-and-files.md

 categories: articles
 author: Gregory Brown
 permalink: articles/tricks-for-working-with-text-and-files
+summary: Tear apart a minimal clone of the Jekyll blog engine in search of helpful Ruby idioms.
+issue_number: '4.4'
 ---

 While it may not seem like it at first, you can learn a great deal about Ruby by building something as simple as a static website generator.
 Although the task itself may seem a bit dull, it provides an opportunity to practice a wide range of Ruby idioms that can be applied elsewhere whenever you need to manipulate text-based data or muck around with the filesystem.
 Because text and files are everywhere, this kind of practice can have a profound impact on your ability to write elegant Ruby code.